mtyr-ips/CommandLineGIS/index.md

 ## Description

-A short description of the datasets you used to create your maps, that answers the following questions (and anything else you want to say about your topic).

 This project is a thematical research regarding volcanoes.
 I use Hawaii County only since it has one of the most active volcanoes in USA and I found that they have an interesting map of lava hazard zones.
 Using the required data & methods needed (Census, spatial join/geoprocessing), I make two static maps: 1) 15-minute School Access from Lava Hazard Zones 1-2 and 2) Population Density with Lava Hazard Zones 1-2.
 For the interactive map, i do an interactive map of Lava Hazard Zone & School Accessibility with 2 basemaps, tooltips of lava hazard zones that have information of layer when hovered, and popups that redirect to the school sites.

 - Where did you find them?